mentorcub/tailwindcss/readme.md

 ### PostCSS Configuration

-After that, we also need to setup the `postcss.config.js` file with the configuration that is required by Tailwind CSS.
+After that, we also need to set up the `postcss.config.js` file with the configuration that is required by Tailwind CSS.

 ```js
 module.exports = require("@mentorcub/tailwindcss/postcss.config");